 Resilience, adaptation and cooperation are essential to surviving and thriving in uncertain times.

 Finding the solutions begin with a change in our perception.
 We become a lot more practical when we have a mind focused on creating solutions rather than dwelling on the problems.
 We need to get past our mind and let our heart make the choice.
 The mind is a terrible master but a great servant.

-Our heritage is not toxic and nutritionally deficient food, be that- GM food, industrially farmed chemically grown, or vertically farmed food.
-Our food came from and belongs in the soil, with a symbiosis of natural chemistry and biology working together in a balance between bacteria and fungi, creating healthy and regenerative land that actually nurtures our Earth rather than cheating it.
+Our heritage is not toxic and nutritionally deficient food, whether that is GM food, industrially farmed and chemically grown, or vertically farmed food.
+Our food came from and belongs in the soil, with a symbiosis of natural chemistry and biology working together in a balance between bacteria and fungi, creating healthy and regenerative land that actually nurtures our Earth rather than exploiting it.